sauvainr/cordova-has-google-play/README.md

 ## Usage

-The test is runned automatically at startup, so you can just ust:
+The test is runned automatically at startup, so you can just just:

     if(!window.HasGooglePlay.hasGooglePlayStore || !window.HasGooglePlay.hasGooglePlayServices){